mattstratton/speaking/bio.md

 # Bio

-Matt Stratton is a DevOps Evangelist at PagerDuty, where he help dev and ops teams advance the practice of their craft and become more operationally mature.
-He collaborates with PagerDuty customers and industry thought leaders in the broader DevOps community, and his license plate actually says “DevOps”.
+Matty Stratton is a HumanOps Advocate at PagerDuty, where he helps dev and ops teams advance the practice of their craft and become more operationally mature.
+He collaborates with PagerDuty customers and industry thought leaders in the broader DevOps community, and back when he drove, his license plate actually said “DevOps”.

-Matt has over 20 years experience in IT operations, ranging from large financial institutions such as JPMorganChase and internet firms, including Apartments.com.
-He has given presentations at ITSM focused events, ChefConf, DevOpsDays, Interop, PINK, and various local groups within the Chicagoland area.
-He is the founder and co-host of the popular [Arrested DevOps](https://www.arresteddevops.com) podcast.
+Matty has over 20 years experience in IT operations, ranging from large financial institutions such as JPMorganChase and internet firms, including Apartments.com.
+He is a sought-after speaker internationally, presenting at Agile, DevOps, and ITSM focused events, including ChefConf, DevOpsDays, Interop, PINK, and others worldwide.
+Matty is the founder and co-host of the popular [Arrested DevOps](https://www.arresteddevops.com) podcast, as well as a global organizer of the [DevOpsDays](https://www.devopsdays.org) set of conferences.

-He lives in the Chicagoland area with his wife Andrea, their cat Fancy, and his three kids, Henry, Joey, and Sophia.
-He also has an unhealthy obsession with _Doctor Who_, _Firefly_, and _Game of Thrones_.
+He lives in San Francisco and has three awesome kids - Henry, Joey, and Sophia.
+He also has an unhealthy obsession with Doctor Who, Firefly, and Game of Thrones.
 And whiskey.